 Program Completion Options

-The corporate MBA online offers flexibility with more options for completion.
+This online MBA in Florida offers flexibility with more options for completion.
 They have three tracks you could choose from.

 - Track A is the longer route, ideal for students who do not need an accelerated pace of study.
 Students can take one class per quarter, allowing the program to be completed in two and a half years.

 - Track B is for students who prefer flexibility in the number of courses they can take.
 You get to decide how many courses to take each quarter, and the program can be completed in approximately one year and nine months.